Post-acute-withdrawal syndrome

 Post-acute withdrawal syndrome (PAWS) is the prolonged psychological symptoms following a physical acute withdrawal from many drugs including alcohol, opioids, benzodiazepines, and barbiturates.
 It is caused by the brain adjusting from being addicted to a certain substance and can last all the way from a few months up to a few years.
 Infants born to mothers who used these substances during pregnancy may also experience PAWS.

 The brain can have a hard time adjusting to changes following the physical detoxification from a substance, thus causing many psychological symptoms to occur including prolonged psychosis, anxiety or depression.
 PAWS can occur with symptoms persisting from months to years after cessation of substance use.
 In almost all cases drug-induced psychiatric disorders fade away with prolonged abstinence, although permanent damage to the brain and nervous system may be caused by continued substance use.

 Signs and symptoms

 Symptoms can sometimes come and go with wave-like re-occurrences or fluctuations in severity of symptoms.
 Common symptoms include impaired cognition, irritability, depressed mood, and anxiety, and can lead to relapse.

 PAWS as a result of benzodiazepines, opioids, and alcohol in particular can produce symptoms identical to generalized anxiety disorder as well as panic disorder.
-Due to the sometimes prolonged nature and severity these withdrawals, abrupt sobriety from these substances is not advised.
+Due to the sometimes prolonged nature and severity of these withdrawals, abrupt sobriety from these substances is not advised.